AvalonROV/NewGUI/README.md

 power calculation, web address for deepzoom

 graphing
-- GUI for plotting OBS data from the wifi connection
+- GUI for plotting OBS data from the wifi connection (not necessary now)

+motor_debug
+- GUI to debug motor.
+User inputs thrust value [-400, 400], can flip direction of motor by pressing 'Flip Direction' button, and can change order of string.
+GUI displays the three lists produced from these operations if you press 'Display String Order' button, and displays thruster values string to console

 pilot_gui
-- includes two camerafeed displays, two sliders to select camerafeed source, indicators for inflating and detatching lifting bag and dropping inductive power source
+- includes two camerafeed displays, two sliders to select camerafeed source, indicators for inflating and detatching lifting bag and dropping inductive power source, readouts for IMU and depth, opens motor_debug window on startup

-pilot_gui_addingPC
-- same as pilot_gui but with working button for dropping inductive power circuit
+README
+- this doc

 single_camerafeed_display
 - using openCV to display camerafeed from the laptop webcam